 I stumbled online across a fascinating—and surprising—article, “The countries that read the most books, mapped,” which appears on the website Indy100 from the UK newspaper, Independent.
-With data from 2005, the newspaper ranked and mapped selected countries by the number of hours per person spent reading per week.
+Published August 30, 2020, and with data from 2016, the newspaper ranked and mapped selected countries by the number of hours per person spent reading per week.

 To flesh out the data that I’ve selected below for the top three countries, I’m including excerpts from an article I’d found 5 years ago that’s no longer available online.